questdb/c-questdb-client/DEPENDENCY.md

 * Slightly slows down your clean-build time as it runs `git clone` every time you configure your CMake project (no impact on rebuild).

-In the example CMake below, you need to substitute `CHOSEN_RELEASE_TAG` for one of our releases.
+In the example `CMakeLists.txt` configuration below, you need to substitute `CHOSEN_RELEASE_TAG` for one of our releases.
 Don't forget to also update `your_project_name`.

 ```cmake
 # CMakeLists.txt